arden-rh/arden-rh/README.md

 #### 6 quick qs:

 - 📚 _Latest book(s) read?_ <br>
-The Secret History _&&_ The Marvelous Light // [Goodreads profile](https://www.goodreads.com/user/show/4239103-agent-x "Goodreads profile for Agent X")
+The Colour out of Space _&&_ The Marvelous Light // [Goodreads profile](https://www.goodreads.com/user/show/4239103-agent-x "Goodreads profile for Agent X")

 - 🎮 _Games played recently?_ <br>
-Baldur's Gate 3 _&&_ Tiny Tina's Wonderlands
+Baldur's Gate 3 _&&_ Wizard with a Gun

 - 📺 _What is the last TV show that you binge-watched?_ <br>
 No show but the Wes Anderson shorts at Netflix